The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 ### 2 Nadi

 As with the 0 Nadi triple blitz, this window offers us options.
-The main difference between the 2 suggested windows here are again, the Demolish timings, where subsequent phase length is going to dictate which option is the better choice.
+The main difference between the two suggested windows here are again, the Demolish timings, where subsequent phase length is going to dictate which option is the better choice.

 ![](https://i.imgur.com/hb1bnYK.png)